• Level of education

 Membrane receptors and their ligands:

-• Specialized study of structure/activity relationships of different classes of membrane receptors (GPCR educational support point)
+• Specialized study of the structure/activity relationships of different classes of membrane receptors (educational support on RCPGs)

-• Concept of conformational selectivity of GPCRs & new model systems
+• Concept of conformational selectivity of RCPGs & new model systems

 TD: Case study.
 Work on scientific publications.